Offered as: Bachelor

 *NOTE: Challenge exams are accomplished by using standardized exams.

-Nursing Course Enrollment Requirements (ASN and PL BSN Option)**
+Nursing Course Enrollment Requirements (ASN and Traditional BSN Option)**

 Prior to the start of a clinical nursing course, the student must submit the following: